Chapter 1 : PART ONE

 ‘Alright there, mate,’ says Uncle Scorpius gently, and hefts Taddeus from the sofa with a groan of leather, who promptly passes out in his uncle’s arms.

-Taddeus, Timeus and Genie have time to play one last game of Who’s the Liar before Mr and Mrs Lestrange arrive to collect their four children home again.
-Taddeus is very glum, because this is the final bit of the holidays and he will be alone without Timeus for the first time in his life very soon.
-Timeus is even more surly than usual, because he does not want to go home to get ready for his first year of Hogwarts.
+Taddeus, Timeus, and Genie have time to play one last game of Who’s the Liar before Mr and Mrs Lestrange arrive to collect their four children home again.
+Taddeus is very glum, because this is the final bit of the holidays and he’ll be alone without Timeus for the first time in his life very soon.
+Timeus is even more surly than usual, because he doesn’t want to go home to get ready for his first year of Hogwarts ...

 Diagon Alley is awful, thinks a sullen Taddeus as he follows his parents and older siblings along the cobbled streets, his first time in the magical alley.

-They are here to buy Timeus his new school things.
-Every purchase sends a spiral of anxiety down Taddeus’s spine, the fact of Timeus going to boarding school and leaving him becoming more and more tangible with every new textbook, every new potion ingredient, like a bubble of nothingness getting bigger and bigger and threatening to swallow him whole.
+They’re here to buy Timeus his new school things.
+Every purchase sends a spiral of anxiety down Taddeus’s spine, the fact of Timeus going to boarding school and leaving him becoming more and more tangible with every new textbook, every new potion ingredient, like a bubble of nothingness getting bigger and bigger, threatening to swallow him whole.

 Many people stare as the Lestranges pass, and though the others seem used to it, enduring the hostile looks with supremely oblivious expressions, Taddeus finds it unnerving and frightening.
-He walks closer to Timeus than he normally would do.
+He walks closer to Timeus than he normally would.

-Lestrange is not a popular name.
-Two generations after the War and still the stigma of evil clings to Lestrange like a cloak of bad odour.
-Taddeus remembers the first time his mum and dad had sat he and Timeus down and explained the War with the Dark Lord.
+Lestrange isn't a popular name.
+Two generations after the War and still the stigma of evil clings to Lestrange like a nimbus of bad odour.
+Taddeus remembers the first time his parents sat he and Timeus down and explained the War with the Dark Lord.
 It was explained that people will treat them differently because members of their family, including their grandfather Rabastan Lestrange, had done things so horrific that their parents refused to disclose any details.
-Rabastan did not marry, they told the boys, but he was with a woman during the brief spells he had escaped Azkaban.
-Their grandmother is dead now, but Dad told the brothers that she was a tough woman, stubborn, and refused to believe that Rabastan was as wicked and profane as the wizarding world believes him to be.
+Rabastan didn't marry, they told the boys, but he was with a woman during the brief spells he had escaped Azkaban.
+Their grandmother is dead now, but Dad told the brothers that she was a tough woman, stubborn, and refused to believe that Rabastan was as wicked as the wizarding world believes him to be.
 In any case, she bore two sons and a daughter to Rabastan, obstinately giving them the name Lestrange as proof of her conviction.
 Her children never had the chance to meet their father, who died in The Battle of Hogwarts.

-Tristessa and Tarquin do not talk about their social status within Hogwarts, but the oldest Lestrange cousins seem perfectly cool and at ease whenever the topic comes up.
+Tristessa and Tarquin don't talk about their social status within Hogwarts, but the oldest Lestrange cousins seem perfectly cool and at ease whenever the topic comes up.
 Taddeus and Timeus are nervous to say the least about the whole affair.

-August thirty-first, Taddeus sneaks into Timeus’s bedroom after bedtime and they play a quiet game of Who’s the Liar on the floor in the dark.
+August thirty-first, Timeus sneaks into Taddeus’s bedroom after bedtime and they play a quiet game of Who’s the Liar on the floor in the dark.

 ‘Beurgghh!’
-Taddeus exclaims as quietly as he can, so as not to wake anyone and alert their parents – but it is difficult after thirty heated seconds of keeping a cat food flavoured Bean in his mouth.
+Taddeus exclaims as quietly as he can, so as not to wake anyone and alert their parents – but it’s rather difficult after thirty heated seconds of keeping a cat food-flavoured Bean in his mouth.

-Needless to say, Timeus concludes that Taddeus had not told the truth about his flavour.
+Needless to say, Timeus concludes that Taddeus hadn't told the truth about his flavour.

 ‘I thought you liked strawberry ice-cream,’ he says drily as Taddeus spits the glob of puce into the bin next to them.

-‘Cat food … that was disgusting,’ Taddeus says in a faint voice, wiping his tongue on his sleeve.
+‘Cat food … that was disgusting,’ Taddeus says faintly, wiping his tongue on his sleeve.

 ‘Still, you held on a while,’ Timeus whispers, laughing, then swallows his own Bean.
 ‘I almost feel bad about winning the Frog after that mammoth effort …’ But he grins with devilment as he watches Taddeus slap a Chocolate Frog packet onto the carpet between them.
 ‘So, what happened when you hit your head at Uncle’s?’
 Timeus abruptly shoots.
-He has been firing this question at Taddeus every spare chance possible, but his little brother is keeping his lips tightly sealed.
-Taddeus still has no idea why Tristessa had made him apologise that day, why the incident had even happened.
-He does not like to think on it.
+He’s been firing this question at Taddeus every spare chance possible, but his little brother is keeping his lips tightly sealed.
+Taddeus still has no idea why Tristessa made him apologise that day, why the incident had even happened.
+He doesn't like to think on it.

 ‘I’ve told you a million times,’ he replies, his eyes on the box of Every Flavour Beans as Timeus pulls out two more for the next round, ‘I tripped and bumped my head on Abraxus.’

-Timeus hands Taddeus a bright orange Bean, hopefully the same flavour as its colour – Taddeus does not think he can handle another gross one; the cat food is still reminiscing on his taste buds.
+Timeus hands Taddeus a bright orange Bean, hopefully the same flavour as its colour – Taddeus doesn’t think he can handle another gross one; the cat food is still reminiscing on his taste buds.

 ‘You know you don’t have to cover up to me, right?’
 Timeus says.